Why Selling Calls Instead of Shorting Is Often Better

 I’m not saying never short stock.
 Sometimes it’s the right move:

-If you think a stock is facing immediate collapse
+If you think a stock is facing a bigger than expected immediate collapse

 If you want to hold the position for many months or years without managing it